MissPi75/MissPi75/README.md

 ## About my repo

 For the time being, all documents are available only in Polish.
-I will gradually translate them into English.

 <!---
 MissPi75/MissPi75 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.